trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

      };
      ```

-     Leave it empty for now and edit it later too.
+     You will add more to this file later.

-   - Rules.tsx : just some information about game rules.
+   - Rules.tsx: Just some information about game rules.

      ```typescript
      import {